greatness4life/github-finder-v2/README.md

 # This is GitHubFinder App

-This project was written from the scract by John
+This project was written by John

 ## To make use of this project
 You can:
 1. Fork the Project
 2. Download the Project